cisocrgroup/pocoweb/frontend/public_html/doc.md

 You can click on the ![download button](img/doc/glyphicon-download-project.png) button in the project table to download a project.
-The pocoweb backend will then generate a project archive and give you a link from where you can download it.
+The pocoweb back-end will then generate a project archive and give you a link from where you can download it.

 The project archive will retain the same structure as the project archive,